 French Course Descriptions

 French 1 is designed for students with very limited or no experience with the French language.
 Students develop the skills of listening, reading, speaking, and writing within units that present authentic written and audiovisual documents from the French speaking world.
-The course strongly emphasizes phonetics, listening comprehension and vocabulary development.
-At the end of this course, students will be able to converse with sympathetic native French speakers using appropriate greetings and by discussing school subjects and classes, family and friends, pastimes, foods and traditions.
+The course strongly emphasizes phonetics, listening comprehension, and vocabulary development.
+At the end of this course, students will be able to converse with sympathetic native French speakers using appropriate greetings and by discussing school subjects and classes, family and friends, pastimes, foods, and traditions.
+Students in all levels of French have the opportunity to attend the yearly Colcoa French Film Festival.

 Students will continue to develop the skills of listening, reading, speaking, and writing while analyzing authentic written and audiovisual documents from the French speaking world.
-The course weaves reading, listening and phonetics into daily study and emphasizes the accomplishment of everyday and survival tasks in French.
+The course weaves reading, listening, and phonetics into daily study and emphasizes the accomplishment of everyday and survival tasks in French.
 Mechanics of verb tenses as well as the development of writing and editing skills in a foreign language are also integral to the course.
-Students converse in French using both past and present tenses about geography, daily activities, travels, health, sports, cultural events and technology.
+Students converse in French using both past and present tenses about geography, daily activities, travels, health, sports, cultural events, and technology.
+Students in French 2 and above spend an immersion day at the Norton Simon Museum.

 French 4 builds on communicative skills while asking students to analyze longer and more complex written and audiovisual materials.
-Students begin to make more sophisticated cultural comparisons between their own community and the Francophone world.
-The first semester focuses on listening, speaking, and writing skills in the context of contemporary topics, while the second semester concentrates on reading and writing skills through a survey of French literature and history from the 17th to 20th centuries.
-Authors covered include Perrault, Molière, La Fontaine, Voltaire, Baudelaire, and Hugo.
-Students continue a pen pal relationship with Prep’s sister school in Meudon, France, as well as participate in a theater project between the two schools.
+Students continue to make sophisticated cultural comparisons between their own community and the French-speaking communities around the world, with an emphasis on cities, family structures, education systems, food pathways, religion, rites of passage, national identity, and ways of living.
+The first semester focuses on listening, speaking, and writing skills in the context of contemporary topics and controversies, while the second semester makes connections between current events and French history through discussions of film and literature.
+Students exchange messages with high school students in Quebec or France, as well as participate in a project through the Peace Corps WorldWise Schools program.

 AP French Language and Culture